Top 10 Nursing School Study Tips and Tricks (From ACTUAL Nurses)

 1. Take a break when you need a break

-If you’re feeling like you need a break from studying, don’t fall trap to the thinking that you need to power through and keep cramming.
+If you’re feeling like you need a break from studying and memorizing, don’t fall trap to the thinking that you need to power through and keep cramming.
 You might think more = better, but studies have shown that taking a break can actually make you more productive.

 Instagrammer Maddie K. explained in a post that for her, being a visual learner means that she learns best through videos and pictures instead of just reading.
 So, for her, watching YouTube videos about the topics she will be tested on has been a life-saver.
 No, really, she said it herself: “YouTube videos have literally saved my life (heading in a different way can really help),” she wrote.